Investing News Network Your trusted source for investing success

 In 2010, global central banks switched from being net sellers of gold to net buyers.
 They've now amassed more than 35,715 MT of the yellow metal.

-Global central banks hold more than 35,715 metric tons (MT) of gold in their reserves.
+Global central banks held more than 36,699 metric tons (MT) of gold in their reserves as of year-end 2023.
 Most of that supply has been amassed since 2010, when central bankers commenced a gold-buying spree.

 Central banks were net sellers of gold before that time, selling roughly 4,426 MT of gold between 2000 and 2009.
-But for more than a decade now they’ve been net buyers, and in 2022 central bank gold reserves were at their highest level since 1950, according to data provided by the World Gold Council (WGC).
+But for nearly a decade and a half now they’ve been net buyers of the metal.

 It's clear that central banks are a key component of gold demand.
 But why do they buy and sell the precious metal, and how do they decide when to do so?
 Keep reading to find out.